 I’d say Tomorrowland with the classic Space Mountain roller coaster was the highlight of Magic Kingdom.

 The Jungle Cruise is also entertaining and different, especially with the jokes cracked by the tour guides.

 At night they’ve got the light parade and then the fireworks show which is a great way to cap off the day.

 While Magic Kingdom wasn’t the most entertaining of places for the adults, it was still fun to reconnect with childhood — I recall those childhood trips to Disneyland fondly.

 Expect to brave some really long lines though unless you want to pay extra for the fast pass.

 Disney’s Hollywood Studios

-Hollywood Studios, however, is much more interesting and appealed to everyone more.
+Hollywood Studios, however, is much more interesting and appealing to everyone.

 From the live-action Indiana Jones stunt show to the 3D Star Wars motion simulator, there’s a lot to enjoy here!

 The Rock ‘n Rollercoaster with its Aerosmith theme was pretty intense as well, as it shoots you from zero-to-sixty in just seconds flat.

 All-in-all, I’d say Hollywood Studios is the best overall Disney park in the area, and one that appeals more widely to everybody.